roc-lang/roc/compiler/gen_wasm/README.md

 That's all great for primitive values but what happens when we want to pass more complex data structures between functions?

-Well, remember, "stack memory" is not a special kind of memory in WebAssembly, it's just an area of our memory where we _decide_ that we want to implement a stack data structure.
-So we can implement it however we want.
-A good choice would be to make our stack frame look the same as it would when we're targeting a CPU, except without the return address (since there's no need for one).
-We can also decide to pass numbers through the machine stack rather than in stack memory, since that takes fewer instructions.
+Well, remember, "stack memory" is not a special kind of memory in WebAssembly, and is separate from the VM stack.
+It's just an area of our memory where we implement a stack data structure.
+But there are some conventions that it makes sense to follow so that we can easily link to Wasm code generated from Zig or other languages.

-The only other thing we need is a stack pointer.
-On CPU targets, there's often have a specific "stack pointer" register.
-WebAssembly has no equivalent to that, but we can use a `global` variable.
+### Observations from compiled C code

+- `global 0` is used as the stack pointer, and its value is normally copied to a `local` as well (presumably because locals tend to be assigned to CPU registers)
+- Stack memory grows downwards
+- If a C function returns a struct, the compiled WebAssembly function has no return value, but instead has an extra _argument_.
+The argument is an `i32` pointer to space allocated in the caller's stack, that the called function can write to.
+- There is no maximum number of arguments for a WebAssembly function, and arguments are not passed via _stack memory_.
+This makes sense because the _VM stack_ has no size limit.
+It's like having a CPU with an unlimited number of registers.
+- Stack memory is only used for allocating local variables, not for passing arguments.
+And it's only used for values that cannot be stored in one of WebAssembly's primitive values (`i32`, `i64`, `f32`, `f64`).

-The system I've outlined above is based on my experience of compiling C to WebAssembly via the Emscripten toolchain (which is built on top of clang).
+These observations are based on experiments compiling C to WebAssembly via the Emscripten toolchain (which is built on top of clang).
 It's also in line with what the WebAssembly project describes [here](https://github.com/WebAssembly/design/blob/main/Rationale.md#locals).

 ## Modules vs Instances